maputnik/osm-liberty/README.md

 <img align="right" alt="OSM Liberty" src="logo.png" />

 A free Mapbox GL basemap from [OpenStreetMap](https://openstreetmap.org) with complete liberty to use and self host.
 OSM Liberty is a fork of OSM Bright based on free data sources with a mission for a clear good looking design for the everyday user.
+It is based on the vector tile schema of [OpenMapTiles](https://github.com/openmaptiles/openmaptiles).

 **[osm-liberty.lukasmartinelli.ch](http://osm-liberty.lukasmartinelli.ch/)**